There's More than One Roadmap to Becoming a Leader

 The way to the top isn’t a straight line.
 Whether you’re someone who has always wanted to one day lead a team, or someone who prefers to keep your head down and excel at your work, it’s equally possible to ascend within your career.

-Here Pam Lipp–Hendricks, Head of Talent Management and Diversity at JPMorgan Chase, shares tangible tips employees can implement in order to grow into the type of top performing professional they want to be.
+Here Pam Lipp–Hendricks, Head of Executive Talent Management and Diversity at JPMorgan Chase, shares tangible tips employees can implement in order to grow into the type of top performing professional they want to be.
 Take the interactive journey to the top, here.

 Are you sure you want to lead a team?
 There’s more than one way to succeed.